dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

         `Linear programming <https://en.wikipedia.org/wiki/Linear_programming>`_
         (LP) is a method to achieve the best outcome (such as maximum profit or lowest cost) in a mathematical model whose requirements and objective are represented by linear relationships.
+See also :term:`nonlinear model`.

     minimum gap
         The minimum distance between the :term:`ground state` and the first